ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-dns.md

 # Check and Configure the DNS Record
 {: #check-and-configure-the-dns-record}

 In this Step by Step example, the DNS service from IBM© Cloud Internet Services is used to manage the DNS zone and its records.
 In this case, you must ensure a record is created for the FQDN being used.
-The record should point to the public address to be configured in the Citrix Netscaler VPX virtual server.
+The record should point to the public address to be configured in the {{site.data.keyword.vpx_full}} virtual server.

 <img src="images/12-add-record.png" alt="drawing" style="width: 700px;"/>

-The static public IP to be used with the Citrix VPX can be retrieved from the Customer Portal by navigating to **Devices > Device List** and then selecting the name of your Citrix Netscaler VPX.
+The static public IP to be used with the Citrix VPX can be retrieved from the Customer Portal by navigating to **Devices > Device List** and then selecting the name of your {{site.data.keyword.vpx_full}}.

 <img src="images/13-check-ip.png" alt="drawing" style="width: 300px;"/>